julienchastang/VisAD/README.md

 This is a git mirror of the [VisAD project](http://www.ssec.wisc.edu/~billh/visad.html) built by Bill Hibbard and the Space Science and Engineering Center at the University of Wisconsin-Madison.

+You may get compilation errors related to not finding Java 3D.
+In this case, you will have to [install](http://download.java.net/media/java3d/builds/release/1.5.1/README-download.html) Java 3D into your JRE.

 License: LGPL

 ### Screenshots